python-webuntis/python-webuntis/docs/quickstart.rst

         useragent='WebUntis Test'
     )

-*webuntis.Session* is a shortcut for :py:class:`webuntis.session.Session`.
-This class represents a new session on a WebUntis server, which is bound to a school.
+:py:class:`webuntis.Session` represents a new session on a WebUntis server, which is bound to a school.
 This means that you will have to create a new session if you want to read data from a different school, even if it's on the same server.

 But passing the credentials in doesn't mean a session is started immediately.
 You have to do it manually::